Skip to main content

 Facts

-This case concerns the “Tuna Bond” scandal in the Republic of Mozambique.
-Three corporate vehicles wholly owned by Mozambique (the SPVs) entered into supply contracts with Privinvest entities (the Contracts) for the development of Mozambique’s exclusive economic zone.
-The SPVs borrowed the purchase funds from various banks, over which borrowing Mozambique granted sovereign guarantees (the Guarantees).
+This case concerns the "Tuna Bond" scandal in Mozambique.
+Three corporate vehicles wholly owned by Mozambique (the "SPVs") entered into supply contracts (the "Contracts") with three of the respondents (the "Privinvest companies") for the development of Mozambique's exclusive economic zone.
+The SPVs borrowed the purchase funds from various banks, over which borrowing Mozambique granted sovereign guarantees (the "Guarantees").
 The Guarantees are governed by English law and provide for dispute resolution in the courts of England and Wales.
-Mozambique accuses the Privinvest companies and various individuals of paying significant bribes to Mozambique’s corrupt officials, exposing it to a potential liability of approximately USD 2bn under the Guarantees, and accordingly brought proceedings in England and Wales.
+Mozambique accuses the Privinvest companies and various others of paying significant bribes to Mozambique's corrupt officials, exposing it to a potential liability of approximately US $2bn under the Guarantees, and accordingly brought proceedings in England and Wales.
 The Contracts are governed by Swiss law and provide for dispute resolution by arbitration.
 Mozambique is not a signatory to the Contracts, but Privinvest contends that as a matter of Swiss law Mozambique is party to them and bound by the arbitration agreement within them.
-On that basis, Privinvest sought a stay of all Mozambique’s claims pursuant to section 9 of the Arbitration Act 1996.
-As a preliminary question, the issue arose as to whether Mozambique’s claims were “matters” “in respect of” the arbitration agreement under section 9.
+On that basis, Privinvest sought a stay of all Mozambique's claims pursuant to section 9 of the Arbitration Act 1996.
+As a preliminary question, the issue arose as to whether Mozambique's claims were "matters" which fell within the scope of the arbitration agreements under section 9.
 At first instance, the High Court held the claims were not.
 The Court of Appeal disagreed on appeal.
-Mozambique now seeks permission to appeal to the Supreme Court.

 Judgment appealed